In 2008, the CMTA’s Board of Directors launched its Strategy to Accelerate Research, or STAR. It was based on two important ideas:

 - Demand collaboration – We bring the researchers out of their silos to collaborate with each other.
 We are now seeing more and more technologies and therapies emanating from many different fields of study.

 - Encourage partnerships – It costs between $400 million and $1 billion to bring a new drug to market.
 The CMTA does not have this kind of money.
-We have to work with big, strong pharmaceutical companies that have the money to develop drugs.
+We have to work with pharmaceutical companies that have the resources to develop drugs.
 In the end, they will carry the ball over the line for us.

 Our strategy has five key elements:

 - Assays – Assays are tests.
-We recreate CMT in Petri dishes and then use high-throughput screening (HTS) to test hundreds of thousands of drugs to see if they affect it.
-We are looking for hits—drugs that correct the defect of a particular type of CMT.
+We recreate CMT in Petri dishes to help test and develop new drugs.
+We can also use them in high-throughput screens (HTS) to test hundreds of thousands of drugs to see if they improve CMT.

 - Stem Cells – We take human skin samples and put them through a stem cell process to create neurons (nerve cells) and Schwann cells (which make myelin).
 This way, we create assays that better represent human biology.
 We have developed models for CMT1A and CMT Type 2.